What Size Furring Strips for Metal Roof: Comprehensive Guide

 It’s a common misconception that thicker furring strips are only necessary for commercial structures.
 However, residential roofs also benefit from appropriately sized strips, enhancing both durability and efficiency.

-To ensure you select the right size, consider these helpful tips:
+To ensure you select the right size:

 1. Refer to Manufacturer Guidelines: Always consult your roofing manufacturer’s specifications for optimal furring strip dimensions.